mathewmahoney/stake-web-sdk/README.md

 <img src="./documentation/get-started-storybook-action.png" alt="isolated" width="100%"/>

 - Click on the `Action` button and wait for a base game to finish.
-- Congratulations!
-You are having a game running locally in the storybook now.
+- Now you are having a game running locally in the storybook.

 ## Run in DEV mode
 ```